-It’s a subject of great debate but again, no one art is better than another if you haven’t decided what you want from it.
+It’s a subject of great debate, however, in reality, no single art is better than another if you haven’t decided how to judge it.

 It’s best to look at the martial arts in two distinct forms.
 Waring arts and peacetime arts.
-In other words, arts that are developed for battle conditions and those which develop you mentally and physically between wars.
+In other words, arts that are developed for specific battle conditions and those which develop people mentally and physically between wars.